 5. Recognized and Featured

-Our work has been featured in top industry publications and shows, including HomeStars, Holmes Magazine, and “Love It or List It,” reinforcing our reputation as one of Canada’s most trusted waterproofing contractors.
+Our work has been featured in top industry publications and shows, including HomeStars, Holmes Magazine, and “Love It or List It,” reinforcing our reputation as one of Toronto’s most trusted waterproofing contractors.

 6. Transparent Process from Start to Finish